k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent shield from being taken away via dwarvish bearded axe attack if expert skill or higher in shields
 - Wand of wishing in explore mode charges
+- Some descriptive miss messages for thrown/fired objects at the player